-Content Area Objectives Clinical Preparatory Instruction Instruction about intellectual honesty and appropriate academic and professional conduct Instruction for the provision of medical care to patients from diverse populations Instruction related to the development of problem solving and medical decision-making skills Instruction to prepare students to work collaboratively in inter-professional patient centered teams.
-Instruction in the following areas of applied medical sciences and their application in clinical practice: Anatomy Physiology Pathophysiology Pharmacology and pharmacotherapeutics Genetic and molecular mechanisms of health and disease Instruction in clinical medicine covering all organ systems Instruction in interpersonal and communication skills Instruction in the provision of clinical medical care across the life span Instruction in technical skills and procedures based on current professional practice
+Content Area Objectives Content Area Clinical Preparatory Instruction Objectives Instruction about intellectual honesty and appropriate academic and professional conduct Instruction for the provision of medical care to patients from diverse populations Instruction related to the development of problem solving and medical decision-making skills Instruction to prepare students to work collaboratively in inter-professional patient centered teams.
+Instruction in the following areas of applied medical sciences and their application in clinical practice: Anatomy Physiology Pathophysiology Pharmacology and pharmacotherapeutics Genetic and molecular mechanisms of health and disease Instruction in clinical medicine covering all organ systems Instruction in interpersonal and communication skills Instruction in patient evaluation, diagnosis and management Instruction in the provision of clinical medical care across the life span Instruction in technical skills and procedures based on current professional practice

-Instruction in basic counseling and patient education skills Instruction to prepare students to search, interpret and evaluate medical literature, including application to individualized patient care Instruction in the alth care delivery systems and health policy Instruction in the concepts of public health and they relate to the role of the practicing PA Instruction in patient safety, quality improvement, prevention of medical errors and risk management.
-Instruction about PA licensure, credentialing and laws and regulations regarding professional practice Instruction in the principles and practice of medical ethics Instruction in the PA profession, its historical development and current trends.
-Supervised Clinical Practice in the PA profession, its historical development and current trends.
-Supervised Clinical Practice of linical practice will enable students to health profession students Supervised Clinical practice evaluation and required competencies to include preventive, emergent, acute, and chronic patient encounters.
-Supervised clinical practice will provide patient exposure to: Medical care across the life span Women's health Pre-operative, intra-operative and post-operative care Care for behavioral and health conditions Supervised clinical practice will occur in Outpatient settings Emergency department Inpatient settings Operating room Supervised clinical practice will occur in : Family medicine General surgery PediatricsOB/GYN
+• Instruction in basic counseling and patient education skills Instruction to prepare students to search interpret and evaluate medical literature including application to individualized patient care Instruction in health care delivery systems and health policy.
+Instruction in health care derivery systems and health policy Instruction in the concents of public health and they relate to the role of the Instruction in the concepts of public health and they relate to the role of the practicing PA • Instruction in patient safety, quality improvement, prevention of medical errors and risk management. • Instruction about PA licensure, credentialing and laws and regulations regarding professional practice • Instruction regarding reimbursement, documentation of care, coding and billing • Instruction in the principles and practice of medical ethics • Instruction in the PA profession, its historical development and current trends.
+Supervised Clinical • PA students will be clearly identified in the clinical setting to distinguish Practice: them from physicians, medical students and other health profession students Supervised clinical practice will enable students to meet program expectations and required competencies to include preventive emergent acute, and chronic patient encounters Supervised clinical practice will provide national exposure to: Supervised enheur practice win provide patient exposure to: Medical care across the life snan Women's health Pre-operative intra-operative and post-operative care Care for behavioral and health conditions Supervised clinical practice will occur in Outpatient settings Emergency department Inpatient settings • Operating room • Supervised clinical practice will occur in : • Family medicine Internal medicine General surgery Pediatrics OB/GYN Behavioral and mental health care